-The 2013 mathematics framework classifies assessment questions in two dimensions, content area and mathematical complexity, that are used to guide the assessment.
+The 2015 mathematics framework classifies assessment questions in two dimensions, content area and mathematical complexity, that are used to guide the assessment.
 Each question is designed to measure one of the five content areas.
 However, certain aspects of mathematics, such as computation, occur in all content areas.
 Although the names of the content areas have changed from one framework to the next, a consistent focus has remained on measuring student performance in all five content areas.
 The distribution of questions among each content area differs by grade to reflect the knowledge and skills appropriate for each grade level.

-- Number properties and operations measures students' understanding of ways to represent, calculate, and estimate with numbers. - Measurement measures students' knowledge of measurement attributes, such as capacity and temperature, and geometric attributes, such as length, area, and volume. - Geometry measures students' knowledge and understanding of shapes in a plane and in space. - Data analysis, statistics, and probability measures students' understanding of data representation, characteristics of data sets, experiments and samples, and probability. - Algebra measures students' understanding of patterns, using variables, algebraic representation, and functions.
+- Number properties and operations measures students' understanding of ways to represent, calculate, estimate with numbers, and the ability to deal with proportions (including percent). - Measurement measures students' knowledge of measurement attributes, such as capacity and temperature, and geometric attributes, such as length, area, and volume. - Geometry measures students' knowledge and understanding of shapes in a plane and in space. - Data analysis, statistics, and probability measures students' understanding of data representation, characteristics of data sets, experiments and samples, and probability. - Algebra measures students' understanding of patterns, using variables, algebraic representation, and functions.